Early Childhood Learning

 Community Consolidated School District 21 has been awarded the Preschool for All Grant.
 The school district directly provides pre-kindergarten programming to district students through the grant.
 Therefore, the district has opened additional classrooms in three of our elementary schools – in addition to the classrooms at Hawthorne Early Childhood School.
 The opening of the classrooms in the elementary schools allows for more students to attend pre-kindergarten programming in schools closer to their homes.

 The CCSD21 pre-kindergarten program services students ages 3-5 years old.
-Students may attend either one of the classrooms at Hawthorne or one of the classrooms across our elementary schools (Frost, Longfellow, and Whitman).
+Our program is a half day program 5 days a week.
+Students may attend either one of the classrooms at Hawthorne or one of the classrooms across our elementary schools (FrostTarkington, or Whitman).
+Students must be screened to determine if their child is eligible for our program.
+Eligibility is determined by the child’s developmental levels and environmental factors.

 The CCSD21 pre-kindergarten program recognizes the individual strengths of each child and encourages each child’s growth.
 We support the development of the whole child in a natural context by providing opportunities for learning which facilitate the child’s cognitive, social-emotional, communicative, and motor development.
 It is also our belief that parental involvement is critical to the child’s development.